 Holiday Home Availability Information in Pisa

-The above is a climate diagram for Province of Pisa.
-July is the warmest month of the year in Pisa with temperatures reaching a maximum average of 30°.
-On the contrary, the coolest month is January.
-The rainiest month is July while the driest month is June.
+Above is a climate diagram for Province of Pisa.
+July is the warmest month of the year in Pisa, with temperatures reaching an average daily maximum of 30°.
+In contrast, the coolest month is January.
+The rainiest month is February, while the driest month is June.

 Province of Pisa holiday lettings – for a taste of Tuscany